Damn Good Guides

 What types of nearshore fishing charters are common in Fort Myers Beach?

-The most commonly sought after species for nearshore fishing are: 1. tarpon, 2. mangrove snapper, 3. snook, 4. speckled trout, and 5. redfish.
+The most commonly sought after species for nearshore fishing are: 1. mangrove snapper, 2. tarpon, 3. snook, 4. speckled trout, and 5. redfish.

-The most common fishing techniques in Fort Myers Beach are live bait fishing, bottom fishing, and light tackle fishing but drift fishing and heavy tackle fishing are popular as well.
+The most common fishing techniques in Fort Myers Beach are live bait fishing, bottom fishing, and light tackle fishing but heavy tackle fishing and cut bait fishing are popular as well.

 How much do Fort Myers Beach nearshore fishing charters cost?